On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Deformation invariance of Hodge numbers

-According to the strategy as we represented, Theorem \ref{inv-pq} follows immediately from the following result: \begin{proposition} If the $\db$-extension of $H^{p,q}_{\db}(X_0)$ as in Proposition \ref{thmpq} holds for a complex manifold $X_0$, then the deformation invariance of $h^{p,q-1}_{\db_t}(X_t)$ assures that the extension map
+According to the strategy as we represented after the statement of Theorem \ref{main thm}, Theorem \ref{inv pq'''''''} follows immediately from the following result: \begin{proposition} If the $\db$-extension of $H^{p,q}_{\db}(X_0)$ as in Proposition \ref{thmpq} holds for a complex manifold $X_0$, then the deformation invariance of $h^{p,q-1}_{\db_t}(X_t)$ assures that the extension map

 is injective. \end{proposition} \begin{proof} Fix a smooth family of Hermitian metrics $\{h_t\}_{t \in \Delta_{\epsilon}}$ for the infinitesimal deformation $\pi: \mathcal{X} \rightarrow \Delta_{\epsilon}$ of $X_0$.
 So, if the Hodge numbers $h^{p,q-1}_{\db_t}(X_t)$ are deformation invariant, the Green's operator $\G_t$, acting on the $A^{p,q-1}(X_t)$, depends differentiably with respect to $t$ from \cite[Theorem 7]{KS60}.
 Applying this, one guarantees that this extension map can not send a non-zero class in $H^{p,q}_{\db}(X_0)$ to a zero class in $H^{p,q}_{\db_t}(X_t)$.